1600: He’s home tweet home, and Trump gets grumpy

 Janison: Mess is Moore

 Roy Moore was an irritant to Trump even before the sexploitation-of-teens scandal broke out.
-The ex-judge — twice de-robed for defying the law in the name of religion — defeated the Trump-endorsed candidate in the GOP Senate primary.
+The ex-judge — twice bounced from the bench for defying the law in the name of religion — defeated the Trump-endorsed candidate in the GOP Senate primary.
 Trump didn’t like the look of betting on a loser.

 Trump quickly got behind Moore.
 But he’s now gone silent even as every other leading national Republican says Moore has got to go.
 There’s more at stake than a Republican seat; there’s also Moore’s role in the proxy war between former Trump strategist Steve Bannon and Senate Majority Leader Mitch McConnell.